tdongsi/jenkins-config/README.md

 # jenkins-config

-Jenkins config as code for local development.
+Jenkins config as code for local development of Groovy-based Pipeline libraries.

 ### How to build and run